AdvisorSmith evaluated financial strength, customer satisfaction, ease-of-use, and more to find the best commercial auto insurance companies.

 5.0 / 5.0

-Geico is a financially strong insurer, with an A++ rating from AM Best and an AA+ rating from Standard & Poor’s, indicating that it is in an extremely strong financial position.
+Geico earned an A++ rating from AM Best and an AA+ rating from Standard & Poor’s, indicating that it is in an extremely strong financial position.
 The insurer’s parent company ranked second in J.D.
 Power’s most recent customer satisfaction survey for large commercial insurers and was ranked 13th in J.D.
 Power’s 2020 U.S. auto insurance claims satisfaction survey.

 In addition to offering most standard auto insurance coverage options, Geico offers the option of combined single limits for liability coverage.
 Rather than having separate limits (maximum amounts of money that the insurer will pay for a single claim) for bodily injury claims and property damage claims, this type of policy gives a single limit that provides the same amount of coverage for an occurrence, regardless of property damage or injuries.